 The Best Salads Have All The Flavour Elements

 The best salads have a good balance of flavour elements, as well as freshness and crunch.
-This one, featuring sweet watermelon is perfect when paired with smoky bacon, spicy jalapeno, and crunchy cucumber.
+This watermelon salad, featuring sweet watermelon is perfect when paired with smoky bacon, spicy jalapeno, and crunchy cucumber.
 And the freshness of basil and salty Parmesan.
 A simple dressing, just a tiny splash of olive oil and a squeeze of lime completes this flavour fiesta.

 Jalapeno peppers are among the milder peppers, as far as heat goes.
 In my family, we all love lots of spice and have pretty high heat tolerance levels.
 So I sometimes forget, when cooking for others, that not everyone has that same tolerance for spicy food.
 If you don’t like spice, this salad will still be delicious without the peppers.
 You can also cut it down using only one pepper, and removing the seeds and core will reduce the heat as well.

-How to Make Watermelon Salad with Jalapeno and Bacon
+Watermelon Salad with Jalapeno and Bacon

 - 3 strips bacon sliced in half lengthwise and then into 1/2 inch pieces